Skip to content ↓

 Reading

 Please ensure your child has read a minimum of 5 times and logged it into their reading record.
-Reading is the key to them accessing the full curriculum and they will struggle with further learning without the necessary practice.
+Reading is the key to them accessing the full curriculum and they will struggle with further learning without the necessary practise.

 Spellings- these will be tested on Thursdays.
 Please ensure they have been practised prior to this.